salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 Indeed, the parameter values (e.g., in the data reduction, model generation, or cross-correlation) are tunable and they can be changed by the users.

-Please feel free to contact me (Rafi) via email at salirafi8@gmail.com if you have any questions or send an issue in the repo!
+Please feel free to contact me (Rafi) via email at salirafi8@gmail.com if you have any questions or post an issue in the repo!